RobKenis/reinvent-2019-blog/source/_posts/automate-everything.md

     - Only provide relevant portfolios for teams to reduce noise
     - Use guardrails like template constraints so teams can't deploy a GPU ec2 instance by accident
 - Systems Manager
-    - Configuraion-driven deployments using Parameter Store
+    - Configuration-driven deployments using Parameter Store
     - Remove ssh ingress to all production instances.
 Allow terminal access using Session Manager
 - Node rotations
     - Remove the need to patch
     - Golden AMI pipeline bakes the perfect ami.
 AMI id is set in parameter store that are referenced by CloudFormation
-    - If new ami is created, stacks are updated with new SSM reference so nodes are updated
+    - If a new ami is created, stacks are updated with new SSM reference so nodes are updated

 {% asset_img theatre.jpg "Venetian theatre" %}